-TAXA 684 S-CORPORATIONS (1.00): Covers federal income taxation of S corporations and their shareholders with emphasis on the creation of the S corporation, capital structure, operational alternatives, distributions and liquidations.
+TAXA 684 S CORPORATIONS (1.00): Covers federal income taxation of S corporations and their shareholders with emphasis on the creation of the S corporation, capital structure, operational alternatives, distributions and liquidations.
 Prerequisite: TAXA 651

 TAXA 685 ACCOUNTING FOR INCOME TAXES (2.00): An analysis of FASB ASC 740 Income Taxes.
-Such analysis will include the standards of financial accounting and reporting for income taxes that result
+Such analysis will include the standards of financial accounting and reporting for income taxes that result from a company's activities during the current and preceding year.
+The course will analyze income taxes that are currently payable under the respective income tax statutes as well as the tax consequences of those items that are deferred for federal income tax purposes but included for financial reporting purposes.
+Prerequisites: Fundamentals of Federal Income Tax I or Federal Income Taxation; Fundamentals of Federal Income Tax II

 TAXA 689 ADV PARTNERSH TAXATION (3.00): This course builds upon the ideas presented in Partnership Taxation and provides students with additional skills that are valuable when practicing in the area of partnership taxation.
-Requires an ability and willingness to engage in critical thinking and problem-solving.
-Topics covered include the issues surrounding family limited partnerships; transferring property into and out of a partnership on a tax-deferred basis; recognizing transactions considered tax shelters or "abuses of subchapter K" under the current climate; and the international tax concepts. additional prerequisite: TAXA 653
+Requires an ability and willingness to engage in critical thinking and problem solving.
+Topics covered include the issues surrounding family limited partnerships; transferring property into and out of a partnership on a tax deferred basis; recognizing transactions considered tax shelters or "abuses of subchapter K" under the current climate; and the international tax concepts. additional prerequisite: TAXA 653